isomerpages/stb-hlb/_application-guidelines/application-for-licence.md

 <p>Processing Time</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Up to 30 working days from the completion of the pre-opening inspection.</p>
+<p>14 working days from the completion of the pre-opening inspection.</p>
 <p></p>
-<p>A pre-opening inspection will be scheduled upon receipt and verification
+<p>A pre-opening inspection will be held after the receipt and verification
 of all required documents, or completion of the e-notice period, whichever is later.</p>
 </td>